A refinement of weak order intervals into distributive lattices: Rank-symmetry of

 A ranked poset $P$ is \emph{rank-symmetric} if its rank-generating function $F(P, q)$ is symmetric.
 By \cite[Corollary 3.11]{Weiweakorder}, if a permutation $w$ is separable, then the interval $\Lambda_w$ is rank-symmetric.
 We give another class of rank-symmetric weak order intervals.

-A poset is \emph{self-dual} whenever $P \cong P^*$.
-If a ranked poset $P$ is self-dual, it is rank-symmetric, but the converse is false.
-The following proposition is not a characterization of rank-symmetry, but it provides a large class of weak order intervals that are rank-symmetric.
+Recall that the \emph{dual} $P^*$ of a poset $P$ is a poset on the same set as $P$, such that $x \leq y$ in $P^*$ if and only if $y \leq x$ in $P$.
+A poset is \emph{self-dual} if $P \cong P^*$.
+If a ranked poset $P$ is self-dual, then it is rank-symmetric.
+However, the converse is false.
+The following proposition is not a characterization of rank-symmetric intervals, but it provides a large class of weak order intervals that are rank-symmetric.